mattiaswickberg/1dv600-lab/Documentation/Personal_reflections.md

 ### Subtask B
 Robustness diagrams in this very case seem a bit overkill for documentation and planning, but I can definitely see the usefulness of it to provide a link between the slightly abstract use cases to the actual implementation of the functionality.
 Especially for a larger sclae product where the people implementing and the ones designing the system may not be the same people or even in the same location, this seems to provide a good basis for clear technical communication of how the different steps should work.

+### Subtask C
+Sequence diagrams, again feel quite useful.
+But like with subtask B I'm starting to wonder how many different diagrams are really useful for this fairly limited project.
+For this kind of project, I do feel that I would do use cases and either sequence diagrams or robustness diagrams, but to add more would start to feel a bit redundant.
+Again though, I can see that the story is different for larger scale projects.
+After doing the sequence diagrams I feel a have a better grasp of the system architecture.